pasqal-io/emulators/docs/emu_mps/advanced/noise.md

 ## Noise Types

 Our implementation supports all different Pulser types of noise.
 Users can refer to the [Pulser documentation](https://pulser.readthedocs.io/en/stable/noise_model.html) for a detailed overview of the different noise models currently available.
-What it is not supported from `pulser.NoiseMOdel` are `runs` and `sample_per_run` because emu-mps is using a Monte Carlo method which needs to agregate results (observables) and average them at the end.
+What it is not supported from `pulser.NoiseModel` are `runs` and `sample_per_run` because emu-mps is using a Monte Carlo method which needs to agregate results (observables) and average them at the end.
 See the following emu-mps [tutorial](../notebooks/noise_MonteCarlo_average_results.ipynb) to learn how emu-mps can handle averages.

-## Effective Hamiltonian and the Monte Carlo Wave Function (MCWF) method
+## Effective Hamiltonian

 The non-hermitian **effective Hamiltonian** used in noisy emu-mps simulations includes both the physical Hamiltonian $H_{physical}$, which governs the noiseless evolution of the system, and a term representing noise: